awcodify/sysctl-theme/_posts/2025-05-13-customizing-your-arsxy-theme.md

 ## Enhancing Dark Mode

-Sysctl comes with a built-in dark mode.
+Arsxy comes with a built-in dark mode.
 You can customize the dark mode colors in `_sass/_dark-mode.scss`:

 ```scss
 // Dark mode colors